 When it comes to NEET, there always are questions on deciding what to prepare, how to prepare and up to what extent it needs to be prepared.
 Here are a few suggestions for the same.
+Read this article ny Amit Sharma, Assistant Professor at Lovely Professional University, Phagwara to know more.

 Aiming for a profession which is not only your career but a way of life.
-Medical sciences as a profession give an opportunity to serve and save millions of lives and take a candidate to heights of serving mankind.
-Candidates seek to practice medicine in India are required to appear for the National Eligibility cum Entrance Test (NEET).
+Medical sciences as a profession give an opportunity to serve and save millions of lives and take a candidate to the heights of serving mankind.
+Candidates seeking to practice medicine in India are required to appear for the National Eligibility cum Entrance Test (NEET).
 It is conducted by the National Testing Agency (NTA).
 Those who qualify NEET assessment have bright chances of getting admission to medical studies in Indian medical and dental colleges.
 Qualifying NEET will open up the doors for students and more chances of getting admission into medical and dental colleges of India.
-To help the candidates in preparations, I bring to you a few tips and suggestions for NEET 2021.
+To help the candidates in their preparations, I bring to you a few tips and suggestions for NEET UG.
 The present article will guide the candidates about the essentials to qualify the entrance examination.

 Know the Content